 Authors from a recently published report on PEG allergy concluded that the risk of developing an allergic reaction increases when the molecular weight of the PEG is high.
 None of the patients in this report reacted to PEG 2000, which is the molecular weight of PEG in the COVID-19 vaccines.

 In other words, a PEG allergy is very rare!

 Should I get tested for PEG allergy?

-Organizations such as the American Academy of Allergy, Asthma, and Immunology (AAAAI), FDA, and CDC are actively looking into these recent reactions.
+Organizations such as the American Academy of Allergy, Asthma, and Immunology (AAAAI), FDA, and CDC are actively looking into these allergic reactions.
 They will create strategies to help reduce the risk of future reactions.
-The list of people who cannot get the vaccine will narrow if PEG is truly the culprit in these six vaccine reactions.

 Oak Brook Allergists will continue to update you with important information regarding COVID-19 vaccines when it becomes available.
-If you have further questions, please call us at (630) 574-0460 or by filling out our appointment request form online now.
+If you have further questions, please request a consultation appointment by calling us at (630) 574-0460 or by filling out our appointment request form online now.
 We have convenient locations in Downers Grove, Elmhurst, Naperville, and Plainfield, Illinois.